 Don't make these mistakes!
 If you've been seriously hurt, get all the information you can before trying to handle your claim by yourself.
 Make sure you contact us at 202-393-3320 so you can begin the process of getting representation if you truly need it.

 Now that you know some of the common traps, tricks and strategy they use against you, you'll be ready if they ever happen to you.
 And remember, when we talk about your adjuster, he/she has a whole team of insurance company lawyers, doctors, nurses, case managers, and other specialists.
 They've handled thousands of cases just like yours for the insurance company.
 You may not realize it, but they are there, working against you, literally from the moment you get hurt.
 That's a lot to go up against.

 The best way to protect yourself is to know the system, and have someone fighting on your side.
-The first thing you can do is order our free book on workers' compensation in D.C.
-Protect Your Rights: The Ultimate Guide to D.C.
-Workers' Compensation.
-You can order it here on our website, or call us at 202-393-3320 to get your free copy mailed right to your doorstep.
+The first thing you can do is order our free book on long-term disability.